 The SQL statement will insert a test account with the username: test, and the password: test.
 The test account will be used for testing purposes to ensure our login system is functioning correctly.

-Edit the authenticate.php file and add the following:
+Edit the authenticate.php file and add the following PHP code:

 PHP